 Figure two: Vast Separation Caused by Sin.

 In Genesis 3, sin entered creation.
 Adam and Eve rebelled against God by choosing to do the one thing (the only thing) that God has told them not to do.
-They believed that be doing so they would “be like God.”
-(Genesis 3:5) And indeed, once they had done so, they saw everything differently.
+Do not eat the fruit of the knowledge of good and evil.
+Nevertheless, when tempted, they ate the fruit.
+They believed that by doing so they would “become like God.”
+(Genesis 3:5) And though they did not become like God, they did saw everything differently.
 The relationship between Adam and Eve was damaged – they felt exposed.
 They felt shame for the first time.
-They made excuses.
-They made clothes for themselves to hide their shame and they hid from God.
-As a result, peace was broken and a wide canyon of sin separated them (and us) from God and from one another.
-What they had done was to make a mess of everything.
+They made clothes for themselves to try to hide their shame, and then they hid from God.
+As a result, shalom was disrupted and broken.
+Things were no longer right between them, with themselves, or with God.
+And even the creation suffered.
+Work and fruitfulness became difficult and painful.
+A wide “canyon of sin” separated them from God and from one another.
+Shalom was lost.

 Figure three: God comes to us.

 But in Genesis 3, the story changes.
 God immediately began taking action to set things right.
 He made Adam and Eve clothes from animal skin.
-(Note: Blood was shed.
+Note that blood was shed to create these clothes.
 Life was given so that life could be restored.
-Covering their sin required a sacrifice.)
+Covering their sin required a sacrifice.
 In the Old Testament, God provided the law and a system of sacrifices.
-But God’s ultimate plan was to give himself for us.
-When God became one of us in Jesus Christ, he crossed the canyon created by our sin to restore our relationships with himself.
+But God’s ultimate plan unfolding when he gave himself for us.
+When God became one of us in Jesus Christ, he crossed the canyon opened by our sin in order to restore our relationships with himself.
 God did for us what we could not do for ourselves.
-By giving himself, he assured the eventual complete undoing of the destruction that Adam and Eve and each of us had done.
-He assured that all things will be made new.
+By becoming one of us, he showed us what human life could be like.
+Furthermore, he revealed who God was and what God was like.
+His action of paying for our sin on the cross and rising from the dead provides assurance and hope that shalom will be restored.
+Eventually, God will complete the undoing of the destruction that Adam and Eve started and that each of us has continued.
+He has assured us that all things will be made new.
 (Revelation 21:5) The love of God, which was demonstrated most powerfully on the cross, is greater than the sin that separates us from God.
 When we trust in Jesus, we are trusting in the power of God to forgive of sin and change us from the inside out.
-Furthermore, because of the resurrection of Jesus, we can be confident that God has the power to make all things new and to give eternal life.
 And God has offered that.
 “To all who received him (Jesus), even to those who believe in his name, he has given the right to be children of God.”
 (John 1:12)

 Atonement is a theological and biblical word that refers to the way Jesus Christ has paid the price for our sins and saved us.
 There are three prevalent theories of atonement—each is biblical and each is helpful in its own way.
 At times, followers of Jesus have pitted one against the other.
 However, it is better to recognize the saving power of God at work in all three understandings and let each shape us as we follow Jesus.